Civil Air Patrol - U.S. Air Force

-Civil Air Patrol – U.S. Air Force is headquartered at CAP-USAF/IMR, Maxwell Air Force Base, Montgomery, Alabama.
-CAP-USAF is responsible for ensuring that Civil Air Patrol is organized, trained, and equipped to fulfill Air Force-assigned missions.
+Civil Air Patrol – U.S. Air Force is headquartered at Maxwell Air Force Base, Alabama.
+CAP-USAF is responsible for ensuring that Civil Air Patrol is organized, trained and equipped to fulfill Air Force-assigned missions.
 CAP-USAF provides day-to-day support, advice and liaison to CAP and provides oversight for CAP programs, with particular emphasis on safety and programmatic requirements.
 CAP-USAF personnel are the primary functional interface between other federal agencies and CAP.

-For more than 70 years, CAP-USAF has provided guidance, assistance, and oversight to CAP organizations nationwide, ensuring they are organized, trained and equipped to perform their mission of homeland security, disaster response, citizen development and aerospace education.
+For more than 70 years, CAP-USAF has provided guidance, assistance and oversight to CAP organizations nationwide, ensuring they are organized, trained and equipped to perform their mission of homeland security, disaster response, citizen development and aerospace education.

 HQ CAP-USAF Organization